trptcolin/consistency_fail/README.md

 # Consistency Fail

 ## Description
-consistency_fail is a tool to detect missing unique indexes in Rails projects.
+consistency\_fail is a tool to detect missing unique indexes in Rails projects.

-With more than one application server, validates_uniqueness_of becomes a lie.
+With more than one application server, `validates_uniqueness_of` becomes a lie.
 Two app servers -> two requests -> two near-simultaneous uniqueness checks -> two processes that commit to the database independently, violating this faux constraint.
 You'll need a database-level constraint for cases like these.

-consistency_fail will find your missing unique indexes, so you can add them and stop ignoring the C in ACID.
+consistency\_fail will find your missing unique indexes, so you can add them and stop ignoring the C in ACID.

 ## Installation

     gem install consistency_fail

+## Limitations

 Currently only Rails 2.x is supported.
 Rails 3 support is coming soon.

+consistency\_fail depends on Rails making all the models available via

+    Kernel.subclasses_of(ActiveRecord::Base)

+If any models are unavailable after the Rails environment boots up (e.g. due to being in a nonstandard load path), consistency\_fail will be unable to analyze them.

 ## Usage